 During the mid-1990’s I coined the phrase Tourettes Trifecta to describe my situation.
 My father was a violent alcoholic, my mother was an addict, and my brother was both.

 I Did Not Finish High School

 Now for the good stuff.
-After dropping out of high school in the eleventh grade ( The 2nd time thru.
+After dropping out of high school in the eleventh grade ( The 2nd time through.
 This is very misleading because about twenty years later it would be determined that my IQ was 141, which is genius level.)
-It turns out that I was just totally bored in high school, and did not realize it.
+It turns out that I was just totally bored in high school and did not realize it.